Sexual Abuse Lawyer in Aurora

 In some cases, punitive damages may also apply.
 These are meant to punish especially reckless or harmful behavior and send a clear message that abuse will not be tolerated.

 Our legal team understands that the road to justice looks different for every survivor.
 We will tailor our approach to fit your goals.
 Some people want a private settlement.
 Others want their story heard in court.
+We work on a contingency fee basis, so you only pay legal fees if we successfully secure compensation for you.
 We will respect both paths and offer confidential consultations for abuse cases at no cost.

 What to Expect When You Call

 The first call is often the hardest.
 We know how much courage it takes to reach out.
-When you contact The Wilhite Law Firm, you will speak with someone who listens.
+When you contact The Wilhite Law Firm, your initial call will be a confidential consultation.
+You will speak with someone who listens.
 No judgment.
 No pressure.
 Just support.

 We’ll walk you through: